 If you’re a mom and you’re starting a business – or you’ve been running one for a while now – you’ll know that it can be hard to juggle everything all at once.
 Sometimes that means that a ball has to be dropped, and if that ball happens to be your finances, it can take a while to pick it back up again.

 However, if your credit score is low (or falling) then it’s best to do something it right now – or as soon as possible.
 A poor credit level can affect your home life due to stress, as well as your ability to obtain credit.
 When it comes to your business that can all have a knock-on effect, and everything can suddenly be a lot harder than it needs to be.
+If your main problem is a high mortgage, check out mortgage refinance rates to see if refinancing would be helpful.

 If this all sounds familiar, don’t worry; here are some ways you can fix your bad credit and get on with your business and your life.